26th March 2019

 However, an increasing number of home buyers are now opting to use so-called conveyancing factories.
 These are firms offering high-volume low-cost conveyancing.
 Typically, the service will be remote, process driven and relies upon a high level of automation.

 In a recent report on conveyancing complaints, Losing the Plot, the Legal Ombudsman acknowledges that such services can be attractive to consumers.
-However, he also draws attention to a number of risks for customers and it is important you consider all the pros and cons when choosing who should do your conveyancing.
+However, the report also draws attention to a number of risks for customers and it is important you consider all the pros and cons when choosing who should do your conveyancing.

 Conveyancing factories offer low prices by driving their cost base down, which also means they have several disadvantages: